navaneethmadhav/Eazy-Kart/README.md

 This is a Ecommerce app created using Angular.
 Here used a Fakestore Api to get the products.

-This project contains features like filter products by category, search, cart, payment gateway.
+This project contains features like filter products by category, search by name, cart, payment gateway.

 User can view each product by clicking the " i " button in the cards of product in home page.